-The RFD900x modem can supports an AT modem command set for configuration.
+The RFD900x modem can support the Hayes 'AT' modem command set for configuration.
 The AT command mode can be entered by using the '+++' sequence in a serial terminal connected to the radio.
-You should allow at least one second after the sending of data before entering the sequence to ensure that the modem will correctly enter command mode.
-If successful an 'OK' prompt will be displayed on the screen and the RFD900x modem will stop displaying incoming data from the remote modem.
-In command mode, you can use the AT commands to control the local RFD900x modem or the RT commands to control the remote modem.
+When doing this, you must allow at least 1 second after any data is sent to be able to the command mode in order to prevent data being interpreted as data.
+When you are successfully in the AT command mode, an 'OK' prompt will be displayed on the screen and the RFD900x modem will stop displaying incoming data from the remote modem.
+Whilst in command mode, you can use the AT commands to control the local RFD900x modem or the RT commands to control the remote modem.